 Managing operating systems is an indispensable part of their maintenance in any enterprise.
 This process can be made much easier and more efficient by using a tool for centralizing systems management, such as EuroMan.
 The company EuroLinux has just released its latest version.
 In this article we will take a look at its functionalities and compare the product with its predecessor.

 EuroMan is an advanced platform for centralizing the management of EuroLinux, Red Hat® Enterprise Linux®, CentOS, Oracle® Linux, AlmaLinux and Rocky Linux operating systems.
 With its user-friendly graphical console, it allows easy and comprehensive administration and monitoring of the entire environment.
-The solution is built upon the open source code of Red Hat® Satellite Server and is therefore functionally and technically compatible with it.
+The solution is functionally compatible with Red Hat® Satellite Server.

 The traditional approach to administration, in which each system is managed separately, is very time-consuming and suboptimal.
 Infrastructure management through the use of EuroMan is efficient because it bases its operation on groups and rules, which greatly simplifies the work.
 EuroMan enables intuitive management regardless of the environment.
 It was created to work with physical, virtual and cloud environments.